FERRADJI-TAREK/chatbot-djezzy-rag-finetuning/README.md

 ### **2. Data Processing and Preparation**
 - Cleaned, annotated, and structured data to optimize chatbot performance.
-- Enhanced data using **Natural Language Processing (NLP)** techniques to improve response understanding and generation.

 ### **3. Model Training and Optimization**
 - **Fine-tuned** a **Large Language Model (LLM)** on a **Djezzy-specific corpus**, ensuring accurate and context-aware responses.